acsoto/BUAA-Compiler/README.md

 } while (true);
 ```

-## 语法分析
+## Grammar Analysis 语法分析

 Requirement: Based on the words identified by the lexical analysis program, identify various grammatical elements according to the grammatical rules.
-Recursive descent method is used to analyze the grammatical components defined in the grammar.
+The recursive descent method is used to analyze the grammatical components defined in the grammar.

-### Before Code
+### Before Coding

 #### Data Reading

-Like the lexical analyst, I prepared function  `getWord` `getNextWord` and so on.
-At the same time, there is a global variety `(Word) curWord` to display which word it is when I read `ArrayList<Word> words ` from lexical analyst one by one.
+Similar to the lexical analysis, functions like `getWord` and `getNextWord` are prepared.
+Additionally, there is a global variable `(Word) curWord` to indicate the current word when reading `ArrayList<Word> words` from the lexical analysis one by one.

-My analyst tragedy is as follows:
+The analysis strategy is as follows:

-To normal rule: I keep getting words and analyze them
+- For normal rules: Keep getting words and analyze them.

-To expression rule: I scan the whole expression first, which is implemented by function `getExp`.
-Then I divide the expression and use method recursive descent to analyze them.
+- For expression rules: First, scan the entire expression using the function `getExp`.
+Then, divide the expression and use the recursive descent method to analyze it.

 `getExp` like